Greenlandicsmiley/dhcpDialog/README.md

 Download the latest release
 - https://github.com/Greenlandicsmiley/dhcpDialog/releases/latest

+To install the script
+- Make configure executable
+- Run `./configure`
-Run `make install` inside the script directory to install the script.
+- Run `make install` inside the script directory to install the script.

-**NOTE:** You may have to run this as root.
+**NOTE:** You may have to run `make install` as root.

 ## Why would anyone need/use this?